Table of Contents

 You should always consider having a lawyer look at the decision to help you determine whether you should appeal this type of case.
 And, as described above, there is always a slight possibility the appeals council could review the claim on its own motion and decide you were not entitled to disability at all or send it back for a review of the whole issue all over again.

-What is a Dismissal?
+What Is a Dismissal?

 Another type of decision you may receive is a dismissal of your claim.
 There can be many reasons for this.
 The most common is when did not show up for a hearing and you were unable to show good cause for not appearing.
 You may also have your case dismissed if the ALJ decides that your Request for Hearing was not filed on time, or if the claim has already previously been decided on the same issues with the same facts.
 You can appeal dismissals to the Appeals Council.

-What is an Unfavorable Decision?
+What Is an Unfavorable Decision?

-An Unfavorable Decision is the one you don’t want to see when you open your decision letter.
-However, do not lose all hope.
-The ALJ Hearing is not the end of the disability review process.
-You do have the right to appeal the decision to Appeals Council.
 You should seriously consider hiring a lawyer to help you with your appeal because it takes a careful eye and detailed understanding of the regulations to get unfavorable decisions reversed or remanded (sent back to the Judge for a new hearing with specific instructions from the Appeals Council to the ALJ on what the Judge is to consider).

 The Appeals Council will review cases where: there is evidence of an abuse of discretion by the ALJ; there is an error in the law cited; the actions, findings or conclusions of the ALJ are not supported by substantial evidence; or there is a broad-based policy procedural issue that may affect the general public interest.
-In some cases, the best course of action is to just file a new claim.
-In others, it is worth pursuing an appeal.
-Again, you should discuss these options with an attorney to determine the best course of action in your particular case.